What is an Acts 2:42 church?

 Dave and Nicky

 Dave and Nicky Akerman lead the west Warrington congregation in Great Sankey.
-And as a Congregational Leader, Dave also helps lead the east Warrington congregation in Lymm.
+And as a Congregational Leader, Dave also helps lead input into the congregations in Latchford and Lymm.

 Dave has been married to Nicky for 5 years and they have two young boys, Noah and Isaac.

-Dave qualified as a Counselling Therapist with CWR and the London School of Theology before graduating with a B.A in Theology from the University of Wales and then completing an MTh. in Contextual Theology at the University of Oxford.
-David is preparing for his Ph.D in Patristics at the University of Oxford.
+Dave qualified as a Counselling Therapist with CWR and the London School of Theology before graduating with a B.A in Theology from the University of Wales while achieving a diploma in Christian Leadership from Mattersey Hall Bible College.
+Dave then went to complete an MTh. in Contextual Theology at the University of Oxford.
+David is preparing for his Ph.D. in Patristics at the University of Oxford.

 Nicky graduated with a Bachelor’s degree in Education and then qualified as a primary school teacher and also worked in Pre-Schools.
 She is a devoted wife, mother and fitness enthusiast.